Dyshidrotic Eczema

 What are the symptoms of dyshidrotic eczema?

 Flares happen only on the hands and feet and usually begin with a rash of painful, deep-seated blisters called vesicles, although sometimes itching and burning sensations begin first.
 As blisters heal, the skin dries and often reddens and peels.
 This leaves it tender and dry and sometimes creates painful fissures or cracks.
 Skin can also become infected.
+Severe cases of dyshidrotic eczema can sometimes lead to large blisters.

 How is dyshidrotic eczema treated?